 I think the key here to this step going so smoothly is that we were careful with the tone of our voice when we called for her, using a sing-songy voice as opposed to a training-tone.
 It helped her associate this step with a positive experience.

-These games work best in a fenced yard but if, like us, you don't have access to one, you can use a large indoor space like a basement or garage.
+These games work best in a fenced yard, but if you don't have access to one (like us), you can use a large indoor space like a basement or garage.
 When it was cool enough we just backed the car out, shut our garage and used that to work with her in the evenings.
-Here are some of the games we played during the off leash training:
+Here are some of the games we played during the off-leash training:

 - Doggy in the Middle: I needed my husband to help out with this one since you need two people to play.
 The two of us would stand far apart, then he'd call her over and reward her with a big ol' head-pat and some praise.
 Once she was done getting her lovin' I'd call her over and give her praise too.
 Basically, this game helped her to learn that she wants to always come back to one of us when we call her because she'll get lots of cuddles.
 This way, if we're out hiking and she gets too far away all we have to do is call her back and we can trust that she'll be running back for a snuggle.